Mizuno Wave Daichi Review Facts

 The Mizuno Wave Daichi, as a trail

 shoe, has an optimal amount of protection throughout.
 The shoe’s outsole with strong Michelin rubber and lugs throughout the outsole protect the foot from trail elements, along with the Airmesh and overlays as a part of the upper.
 The midsole uses a foam that is stronger than most EVA-based shoes, adding protection during impact.
-The Wave technology throughout the midsole is designed to provide security, stability and protection during transition.
+The Wave technology throughout the midsole is designed to provide security, stability and protection during the transition.
 Overall, the Mizuno Wave Daichi provides an average amount of protection.

 The Mizuno Wave Daichi, while a trail